AmosLewis/Awesome-Robotics/C_plusplus/README.md

      - Meaning: Parametric data type.

           - [class is a kind of data type](https://stackoverflow.com/questions/25125454/c-class-name-as-data-type) that defined by ourself.
 In order to seperate inner data type and self-defined data type, C++ use 2 different keywords in templates: **typename**, **class**.
+However, in parameter list, there is no difference between [typename & class](https://stackoverflow.com/questions/2023977/difference-of-keywords-typename-and-class-in-templates), they are interchangable.
+Although in some very special case, there are difference between them(When specifying a template template, the class keyword MUST be used before C++17).
+We will talk about it later, or you can refer to the link above.

      - Templates